bhstark2/latency/report.md

 # Introduction

-Today when people think of end-user Internet performance, it is typically solely in terms of "speed", which is usually equated with the throughput (capacity) of a home's Internet connection.
+Today when people think of end-user Internet performance, it is typically solely in terms of the throughput (capacity) of a home's Internet connection.
 Recent debate in the U.S. about improving performance has as a result centered around the potential benefits of moving to symmetric gigabit connections